CESM Workshop 2024

 Registration to participate online will remain open through the duration of the workshop.

-Meeting details and lodging options are available on the website.
+Meeting details and lodging options are available on the website sidebar under "logistics".

-The link for registration, and to provide payment for in person participants, will be available online.
+The link for registration, and to provide payment for in person participants is available online.

 Please contact Elizabeth Faircloth with any questions.